mozertdev/gedit-dracula-installer/README.md

 ## 🎨 Activation in Gedit

 After successful execution, you must **activate the theme** within Gedit:

+*PS: If Gedit is already open, close it and open it again.*

 1. Open **Gedit**.
 2. Click on the menu (hamburger) button and select **"Preferences"**.